(Text in bold are rules amended, added and approved by league managers in 2022.)

 1.16: Weekend Games:

-Maine Woods Baseball is a Saturday and Sunday league during the regular season and playoffs.
-We will continue to augment the schedule with weekday games when necessary.
+Maine Woods Baseball is a Saturday and Sunday league during the regular season and playoffs and play 9 inning games that are subject to rule 1.18 (3 Hour Limit Rule).

 1.17: Weekday Games: